The Doctor: Revived series

-Later, in "The Name of the Doctor" (2013), the Doctor kisses a holographic projection of River Song, based on the copy of her mind archived in the great Library of the 51st century.
+In "The Name of the Doctor" (2013), the Doctor kisses a holographic projection of River Song, based on the copy of her mind archived in the great Library of the 51st century.
 During this episode, both the Doctor and River call her his wife.
 He reveals that the reason he has avoided mentioning her since her death was for fear that the memory would hurt too much – as River notes to colleagues, "he hates endings".
 After this exchange, he bids her a final farewell – but at her request – phrasing it with the implication that they may meet again.

 Despite this, the Doctor's limited understanding of human romance and sexuality has been the subject of many jokes.
 For example, in "Flesh and Stone", after being kissed by Amy Pond, his first response is to gasp, "But you're human!", and he later blithely mentions this embrace to her fiancé Rory in the following episode, "The Vampires of Venice", not realising this would upset Rory.
-In "The Doctor's Wife", when he tells Amy and Rory that he is redoing the TARDIS's guest room, they suggest, "Perhaps not bunk beds this time," and he does not understand why a married couple would not find bunk beds preferable to other furniture.
-In "A Good Man Goes to War", he is asked about Amy and Rory's sex life and refers to it as "private human stuff".
+In "The Doctor's Wife", when he tells Amy and Rory that he is redoing the TARDIS's guest room, they suggest, "Perhaps not bunk beds this time", and he does not understand why a married couple would not find bunk beds preferable to other furniture.
+In "A Good Man Goes to War", he is asked about Amy and Rory's sex life and calls it "private human stuff".

 In "The Time of the Doctor" (2013), it is revealed that the Doctor, in an unspecified prior incarnation to the Eleventh, engaged in a romance with a woman named Tasha Lem.
 Their attraction appeared to continue when the Eleventh encountered her again, even after Lem was technically killed and made into a Dalek-human hybrid.